WarrenHood/proxygen/README.md

 You generally just need to edit `src/intercepted_exports.rs`.

-Just add whatever functions you want to intercept to `src/intercepted_exports.rs` (make sure to match the signature in `src/proxied_exports`).
+Just add whatever functions you want to intercept to `src/intercepted_exports.rs` (make sure to match the name in `src/proxied_exports`).

 Run `proxygen update .` in the project root to update automatically generated exports.